MooersLab/EasyPyMOL/README.md

 Now the aliases `q1,q2, ..., q8` are active.

-Type `q1` to execute the alias assoicated with exam quesitno 1.
+Type `q1` to execute the alias associated with exam question 1.

 Type `help q1` to print the documentation to the PyMOL command history window.
 The bottom of the documentation includes the corresponding horizontal script.